 Tissot developed an exceedingly large water-seal spirometer in 1904.
-This design was critical to the development of many forms of Pulmonary Function testing.
+This design was critical to the development of many forms of Exercise, Metabolic and Pulmonary Function testing.
 They continued to be manufactured up until the 1980’s.

 Tissot Spirometer, 1904.
 First published description of the Tissot Spirometer.
 From J. Tissot, “Nouvelle méthode de mesure et d’inscription du débit et des mouvements respiratoires de l’homme et des animaux”, Journal de physiologie et de pathologie générale, 1904, vol 6, pp. 693

 Tissot Spirometers, circa 1910.
 From “The Human Motor”, author and date of publication unknown, page 313.

 Portable Tissot Spirometer, 1919.
 From: Collected Papers of the Mayo Clinic and the Mayo Foundation: 1919, Volume 11, page 494.

 Tissot Spirometer Diagram, 1920.
 From: Laboratory Manual of the Technic of Basal Metabolic Rate Determinations, Walter Meredith Boothby, Irene Sandiford, published 1920 W.B.
 Saunders.
 Page 43

 Tissot spirometer, 1920.
 From: The Newer Methods of Blood and Urine Chemistry, by By Rutherford Birchard Hayes Gradwohl, Abraham Jacob Blaivas, 1920, Page 372.